zotonic/zotonic/doc/ref/filters/filter_replace.rst

 The output will be the string "axcxa".

-When you don not specify the replacement value, the replacement value is assumed to be the empty string::
+If you do not specify the replacement value, the replacement value is assumed to be the empty string::

   {{ "abcba"|replace:"b" }}

 The output will be the string "aca".

-**Note:** This filter is very inefficient, as it will compile and match the regular expression while serving the template.
-Try to do your replacements when you `save` your content, and not when you serve the content.
+**Note:** This filter is inefficient, as it will compile and match a regular expression while serving the template.
+Try to do string replacements when you `save` your content, and not when you serve the content.